Pairfy-DAO/pairfy/frontend-docs/docs/introduction.md

 - ADA Guarantee as purchase protection.
 - Each trade is managed by an isolated smart-contract.
 - Any member of the community can be a seller (DAO member).
-- Community repository of products and page templates.
+- Community repository of products, suppliers, marketing, landing pages templates.
 - Seller incentive program.
 - Open-source development (Apache 2.0).
 - Integration of AI models.